Fundamental groups of formal Legendrian and horizontal embedding spaces: The Area Invariant.

-In order to study this question we need to understand the generic local models of $\Leg(\R^3)$ in $\LegImm(\R^3)$.
-In codimension $0$, we have that a Legendrian immersion is generically a Legendrian embedding.
-We represent in the front projection the local models for codimension $1$ and $2$.

-In codimension $1$, we have a unique local model (Figure \ref{Cod1}) and we have two different local models in codimension $2$ (Figure \ref{Cod2Cusp} and Figure \ref{Cod2Tang}).

-Denote by $\D\subseteq\LegImm(\R^3)$ the disk $\{\beta^{z}\}_{z\in\D}$.
-By \em Thom's Tranversality Theorem \em we can assume that $\D$ is in generic position.
-That is: $\D$ contains curves ($1$-dimension connected manifolds), smooth away from the cusps, of strict Legendrian immersions which may intersect.
-Moreover, we may assume that in $\partial\D$ we have only simple tangencies, hence the number of strict Legendrian immersions in $\partial\D$ is even.
+By Lemma \ref{lem:ThomTransversalityDiskOfHorizontalImmersions} we can assume that $\D_G$ is in generic position, ie $\D_G$ contains curves ($1$--dimensional connected manifolds), smooth away from the cusps, of strict Legendrian immersions which may intersect in $\Int(\D_G)$.
+Moreover, we may assume that in $\partial\D_G\cap\SLegImm(\R^3)$ we have only elements in $\Sigma^{1,0}$, hence the number of strict Legendrian immersions in $\partial\D_G$ is even.
 See Figure \ref{ModelDisk}.